 Our Theory Seminar kicked off in Spring 2018.

-For Fall 2019, the Theory Seminar will typically meet Wednesday 3-4pm in ECCE 1B16.
+For Spring 2020, the Theory Seminar will typically meet Wednesday 3-4pm, in ECOT 831 for the first few weeks and possibly somewhere else after that.
 Watch this space for upcoming talks, and/or subscribe to our cs-theory-announce mailing list!

 Abstract: Maximally recoverable codes are codes designed for distributed storage which combine quick recovery from single node failure and optimal recovery from catastrophic failure.
 Gopalan et al. [SODA 2017] studied the alphabet size needed for such codes in grid topologies and gave a combinatorial characterization for it.
 Consider a labeling of the edges of the complete bipartite graph Kn,n with labels coming from F2d, that satisfies the following condition: for any simple cycle, the sum of the labels over its edges is nonzero.
 The minimal d where this is possible controls the alphabet size needed for maximally recoverable codes in n x n grid topologies.
 Prior to this work, it was known that d is between (log n)2 and n log n.
 We improve both the bounds and show that d is linear in n.
 The upper bound is a recursive construction which beats the random construction.
 The lower bound follows by first relating the problem to the independence number of the Birkhoff polytope graph, and then providing tight bounds for it using the representation theory of the symmetric group.